bailey2k/iot-printer-mailbox/README.md

 docker run -d --name my-mongo -p 27017:27017 mongo
 ```

+### Note: you can use MongoDB Atlas if you so choose.

 ### Make a config.js file
 ```bash
 echo "const SERVER_URL = 'http://localhost:3000';" > config.js